radius-project/radius/docs/content/contributing/contributing-code/contributing-code-k8s/running-functional.md

 For each PR we run the following set of steps:

 - Create a KinD Cluster.
-- Add CRDs (Custom Resource Definitions) to the kubernetes cluster via `make controller-install`.
+- Add CRDs (Custom Resource Definitions) to the kubernetes cluster via `make controller-crd-install`.
 - Run `rad env init kubernetes` to initialize the kubernetes environment in `config.yaml`.
 - Deploy the radius kubernetes controller to the cluster via `make controller deploy existing`.
 - Run deployment tests.